Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Iterative Query Selection with Word Mover's Distance Objective Function

 In this paper, we propose a novel iterative approach for optimizing short keyword queries given a prototype document through interaction with an opaque search engine.
-First, we describe the \emph{mean relevance error (MRE)}, a simple measure that estimates \comment{the relevance of } the results retrieved from an opaque search engine \comment{with respect to } a given prototype document.
+First, we describe the \emph{word mover's distance (WMD)}, a measure suggested by Kusner et al.~\cite{kusner2015word} that estimates the similarity of results to a given prototype document.
 This measure is calculated by summing the shortest distances between words in the given prototype document and words in the retrieved results (see Section~\ref{sec:mean_relevance_error}).
-The lower the MRE, the more relevant the retrieved results are.
-Second, we outline the \emph{iterative query selection (IQS)} algorithm for finding queries that retrieve results with the lowest \emph{MRE} score (see Section~\ref{sec:hill_climbing}).
+The lower the WMD, the more relevant the retrieved results are.
+Second, we outline the \emph{iterative query selection (IQS)} algorithm for finding queries that retrieve results with the lowest \emph{WMD} score (see Section~\ref{sec:hill_climbing}).